diamantidis/diamantidis.github.io/_tips/2020-06-13-working-with-drafts-on-jekyll-blog.md

 ---
 layout: tips
 title: Working with drafts on a Jekyll blog
-description: "How to create and serve drafts when working on a blog built with Jekyll"
+description: How to create and serve drafts when working on a blog built with Jekyll
-date: 2020-06-08 06:00 +0200
+date: 2020-06-13 06:00 +0200
 tags: [Jekyll]
 image:
     path: /assets/social/tips/working-with-drafts-on-a-jekyll-blog.png